Last Updated on 14 January 2026 by Cycloscope

 - Mounted on the front hand of the handlebars [up to 15l]

-The front of the handlebar is a classic location where to store gear, historically used both in military setups and classic bicycle touring style.
+The front of the handlebars is a classic location to store gear, historically used in both military setups and classic bicycle touring.

-Choosing the best handlebar bag for bikepacking is not easy, there are quite a few out there with pretty different characteristics: classic bike touring handlebar bags are still great for minimal setups, but if you need to store more gear – at the cost of giving up some accessibility – you’re probably gonna need a proper bikepacking handlebar pack.
+Choosing the best handlebar bag for bikepacking is not easy.
+There are quite a few out there with pretty different characteristics: classic bike-touring handlebar bags are still great for minimal setups, but if you need to store more gear, at the cost of some accessibility, you’re probably gonna need a proper bikepacking handlebar pack.

-With the rise of the bikepacking style indeed, a new generation of handlebar bags has come out, and more and more people are considering the handlebars as a perfect space to store the bulk of your gear.
+With the rise of bikepacking, a new generation of handlebar bags has emerged, and more and more people are considering the handlebars a perfect space to store the bulk of their gear.

-The new generation of bikepacking handlebar packs is mostly rolled waterproof bags using a harness to attach them to the bars.
+The new generation of bikepacking handlebar packs is mostly roll-top waterproof bags that use a harness to attach them to the bars.
 They are generally used to store a sleeping bag or even a small tarp tent.

 Pros & Cons of Bikepacking Handlebar Bags